benefits-company-directory-listings-employees

 What are the security considerations for company directories?

-Key security considerations include implementing role-based access controls to protect sensitive information, complying with relevant data protection regulations, regularly auditing directory data for accuracy and appropriate access, encrypting sensitive information, and educating employees about their responsibilities for protecting directory information.
+Key security considerations include implementing role-based access controls to protect sensitive information, complying with relevant data protection regulations like GDPR and CCPA, regularly auditing directory data for accuracy and appropriate access, encrypting sensitive information, tracking access logs, and educating employees about their responsibilities for protecting directory information.

 Can company directories support remote and hybrid work environments?